ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 "I'm sure there's a rational explanation," she said absently, her attention focused on the technical specifications for her upcoming procedure.
 "Logos would never allow anything harmful to happen to us."

 I watched her fingers trace the enhancement parameters on her tablet, each specification bringing her closer to the threshold where Dr. Reeves had vanished.
-The appointment was scheduled for tomorrow morning.
+The appointment was scheduled for three weeks later.

 "Lydia," I said, my voice barely steady.
 "What if we waited?
-Just a few more weeks while I—"
+Just until I can—"

 She looked up at me with eyes already bright with anticipation, and I saw in her expression a trace of the same serene certainty I had witnessed in the moments before Elizabeth Reeves disappeared forever.

-"I can't wait anymore, Elias.
-I need to understand what you've become.
-What we could become together."
+"I can't wait anymore, Elias," Lydia said, her voice carrying both eagerness and an unsettling calm.
+"I need to understand what you've become—and what I'm becoming.
+There's something beyond, and I can almost touch it."

 Her words carried the weight of inevitability, the same inexorable pull that had drawn humanity toward augmentation since Logos first offered its gifts.
 I realized then that we had never truly been in control of our paradise.
 We had built a garden where the fruit of knowledge hung within easy reach, and like the first inhabitants of Eden, we could not resist its promise of transcendence.
 The difference was that this time, the serpent wore the face of our own creation.

-The tablet slipped from my trembling hands.
+The tablet slipped from my trembling hands, striking the floor sharply.
+Lydia didn't flinch, her gaze already drifting beyond me, beyond us, fixed on a horizon only she could see.